cismee/SeaDrop_Extension_Cycled_Ordered/README.md

 ### Phase 2 — Reveal

-When you're ready to reveal (commonly after mint-out), call `setBaseURI` again with a base that **ends in** `/`.
+When you're ready to reveal (commonly after mint end), call `setBaseURI` again with a base that **ends in** `/`.
 From that point on `tokenURI` switches to the cycling logic and each token resolves to its design file.

 ```solidity
 // owner-only, to reveal — note: trailing slash